syncfusion-content/blazor-docs/blazor/rich-text-editor/tools.md

 ### Font and background color

-To apply font color or background color for a selected content of RTE, use the font color and background color tools.
+To apply the font color or background color for a selected content of RTE, use the font color and background color tools.

-Rich Text Editor support to provide customs font color and background color with existing list through the [ColorCode](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.RichTextEditor.ColorItemBase.html#Syncfusion_Blazor_RichTextEditor_ColorItemBase_ColorCode) field of [RichTextEditorFontColor](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.RichTextEditor.RichTextEditorFontColor.html) and [RichTextEditorBackgroundColor](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.RichTextEditor.RichTextEditorBackgroundColor.html).
+The Rich Text Editor support to provide customs font color and background color with an existing list through the [ColorCode](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.RichTextEditor.ColorItemBase.html#Syncfusion_Blazor_RichTextEditor_ColorItemBase_ColorCode) field of the [RichTextEditorFontColor](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.RichTextEditor.RichTextEditorFontColor.html) and [RichTextEditorBackgroundColor](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.RichTextEditor.RichTextEditorBackgroundColor.html).

 The `RichTextEditorFontColor` and `RichTextEditorBackgroundColor` tag has two Mode of **Picker** and **Palette**.
-Palette mode has predefined set of **ColorCode** and in the picker mode, more colors has been provided.
-Through **ModeSwitcher**, you can able to switch between these two options.
+The Palette mode has a predefined set of the **ColorCode**, and in the picker mode, more colors have been provided.
+Through the **ModeSwitcher**, switch between these two options.

 {% tabs %}
 {% highlight razor %}